-To debug your application, you need to set breakpoints in the source code: place the caret on an executable line and click the left gutter area.
+To debug your application, you need to set breakpoints in the source code: place the caret at an executable line and click the gutter area.
 A red circle will appear next to the line where you want to toggle a breakpoint, and the line will be marked with pink:

 Analyze Debug Output